-When the owner is a business entity, and either converts to another business entity form or merges with one or more other entities, and these processes are carried out according to statute, the result is not considered a transfer, so no new application, etc. is required.
+When the business entity either converts to another business entity form or merges with one or more other entities, and these processes are carried out according to statute, the result is not considered a transfer.
+A new application is not required but may be requested.